 proven benefits of exercise in general, and WALKING BENEFITS in particular.

-Oats is listed high up there amongst those foods that lower cholesterol - proven.
+Unrefined oats is listed high up there amongst those foods that lower cholesterol; it is proven.
 If you love butter like I do, then you really have no option.
 Oats, I have it every day, like my back exercises, I NEVER miss.
-Just a cheap muesli will do.
-One without sugar.
+Just a cheap muesli will do; one without sugar.
 Of course add fruit in season and nuts.
-Add some boiling water and allow to stand for five minutes.
+Add some boiling water and allow it to stand for five minutes.

 If you are on a low carbohydrate diet, then just one or two tablespoons of oats is adequate.
-Honey interestingly doesn't cause an insulin rush; it's not fattening, but in moderation of course.
+Honey interestingly does not cause an insulin rush; it is not fattening, but in moderation of course.
 Just one teaspoon.
 Raw honey if you can find it.

-Hummus is relatively high in healthy fat because of the olive oil and sesame paste but, because of its high soluble fibre and sterols content, it's listed up there with the other super foods that lower cholesterol.
+Hummus is relatively high in nutritious fat because of the olive oil and sesame paste but, because of its high soluble fibre and sterols content, it is listed up there with the other super foods that lower cholesterol.

-In any case, it's refined starches that raise cholesterol, not fat.
+In any case, it is refined starches that raise cholesterol, not fat.

-There's really no need to worry about the calories in hummus, and if you do, then make it yourself, but use less olive oil and a little water so it's not too stodgy.
+There is really no need to worry about the calories in hummus, and if you do, then make it yourself, but use less olive oil and a little water so it is not too stodgy.
 It only takes 4 minutes to make; of course, preparing the garbanzo beans or chickpeas takes a little longer.

-Well, to be honest, you have to locate two ingredients that you'll need.
-One is sesame seed, or sesame paste as it's called; the other is cumin.
+Well, to be honest, you have to locate two ingredients that you will need.
+One is sesame seed, or sesame paste as it is called; the other is cumin.
 Read about it at our authentic hummus recipe page.

-You can buy chickpeas in cans but for a quarter of the price you'll find that pressure cooking them is a breeze; it reduces the time from nearly two hours to twenty minutes; saving you time and the environment by using less energy.
+You can buy chickpeas in cans but for a quarter of the price you will find that pressure cooking them is a breeze; it reduces the time from nearly two hours to twenty minutes; saving you time and the environment by using less energy.

 The garbanzo bean is the most popular legume in the whole world.
-It's no coincidence, and we too should be eating them regularly.
+It is no coincidence, and we too should be eating them regularly.
 They are a dirt cheap form of protein, and second on the list of super foods that lower cholesterol.